 - Structural changes in the brain

-Specific Studies & Reports
+Specific Studies and Reports on Mindfulness

 A large body of research on meditation has already been in existence for quite some time.
 The scientific studies and business reports that have been singled out below focus almost exclusively on mindfulness rather than meditation more broadly.
 It should be noted that mindfulness research as it relates to business is only beginning to emerge.
 Nonetheless, there are many noteworthy findings that have been reported in recent years, which have been included first, followed by academic research involving literature reviews, meta-analyses, controlled trials, as well as several studies looking at the physical effects of mindfulness on the brain.